 Need to speak to someone?

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.
 Call our team today on 0800 644 6080

 Your costs in sub-letting can include paying for professional advisors for your landlord, yourself, and the new tenant, and also the marketing expenses in finding a new tenant.

 Shorter leases are generally easier to exit than a long lease.
 For further information on this potentially complex topic, call our experts at Real Business Rescue.
-We will provide reliable, professional advice on how to proceed if you need to exit a commercial lease early, and can offer a free same-day appointment at Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.
+We will provide reliable, professional advice on how to proceed if you need to exit a commercial lease early, and can offer a free same-day appointment at one of our offices.